standardshub/markdown_guidelines/content/en/common-markdown.md

 ---
-title: Basic Syntax
+title: Basic Markdown
 description: ''
 position: 120
 category: Common Markdown
 ---

-## Common Markdown
+## Basic Markdown
 This section is dedicated to describe markdown constructors that are normally used in the creation of Technical Documents.

 ## Titles